 There have been changes to links over time.
 Apparently, all links are blue and underlined.
-Quite awful, I must say.
+Quite awful, must say.
 There is a noticeable improvement over before.
 The buttons come in a wide variety of colors, have attractive click effects, and some even show a glimpse of the desired page.
 According to studies, blue underlined links remain more effective than other colors.
-The purpose of this article is to give you an overview of what does a good link look like and how it works.
+The purpose of this article is to give you an overview of what does a good link look like, how to turn it into a “link bait” and how it works.

 The appearance of a link: some examples

 If you want people to click on your links, then you need to make them stand out.
 Here are some example on how to do that:

 1. Content that contains links

 Nothing works better to attract a reader to click on a link than to make it appear to be one.
 You can create what seems like a hyperlink by underlining your text and changing the color of your text.
 Although all of the content pages are different, this hyperlink essentially looks blue.
 They would be orange for the side option, gray for the navigation bar, and black for the side nevigation.

 A link that looks like an ad is a type of leading link.
 It’s also found as clickable because it lures people into clicking on the link by making it look like it leads to something interesting or useful.
 But when you will run ad link it would be gray in color or blue.
 But most importantly people are creating a link in blue.
 It looks like more significant than others.

 Link text that is underlined, bold or italicized.
 If you check Amazon site you can visualise many linking criteria but in one color.
 But the link should be recognisable without having to point on them, equipped with an appropriate anchor text, no “here” or “click here”, and it is easily distinguishable from ads.
 Otherwise, Text that is blue when viewed on a white background will be appear sometimes.